 Mats can form if the undercoat is not removed.
 These are tight and can pull on the skin when the dog tries to move.
 If the pet is not groomed, the mats will get tighter and tighter.
 Once the mats get too close to the skin, the only way to remove them is to shave under them.

-Mats do not keep your dog warm; they are airtight balls of fur.
-Keeping your dog's coat fluffy and brushed out is the best way to ensure the he or she is warm and comfortable during the winter months.
+Mats are airtight balls of fur and therefore do not keep your dog warm.
+Keeping your dog's coat fluffy and brushed out is the best way to ensure that they are warm and comfortable in the winter months.

-We recommend grooming your double-coated dog at a minimum every three months.
-If your dog's undercoat is only removed once a year, it can make the grooming process difficult and uncomfortable for your pet.
+We recommend grooming your double-coated dog at a minimum of every 12 weeks.
+If your dog's undercoat is only removed once a year, it can make the grooming process difficult, uncomfortable and potentially dangerous for your pet.